rlzh/cs754-p3/README.md

 ## Setup

-Pre-req:
-    - running on k8s:
+Pre-req on k8s:
-        - setup k8s cluster based on instructions above
+* setup k8s cluster based on instructions above

-    - running on minikube:
+Pre-req on minikube:
-        - install minikube
+* install minikube
-        - install hyperkit
+* install hyperkit
-        - install docker-machine-driver-hyperkit?? (not sure about this for non-macOS)
+* install docker-machine-driver-hyperkit?? (not sure about this for non-macOS)

 1. cd to 'setup/' directory
 2. run either </br>